pkalivas/radiate/radiate/src/models/README.md

 }
 ```

-Examples on how to set up and run a NEAT network.
+Examples on how to set up and run a NEAT network to evolve then train.

 ```rust
 extern crate radiate;